domharrington/node-gitlog/README.md

 ### follow

-Pass the -follow option to follow files across renames.
+Pass the --follow option to follow files across renames.

 This option is disabled by default.